 Oilfield production chemicals are critical to keep production going and address the immediate threats posed by hydrates, corrosion, scale, wax, and emulsions.
 But for years it’s been common practice for operators to over-inject chemicals.

 While the risks of under-injecting are hefty – including safety, environmental incidents and downtime, over-dosing chemicals lead to excessive operational costs and potentially damage or weaken your assets.

-How much is over-injecting chemicals costing producers?
+How much does over-injecting chemicals cost producers?

 The hidden costs of over-injecting chemicals include:

 - Increased trucking vendor contracts needed to haul chemicals to your site

 - Additional time and labour to manually monitor and control the injections